 The Missouri Governor Who Committed Suicide

-In 1844, a mental health breakdown killed the young Missouri Governor
+A mental health breakdown led to the death of the young Missouri Governor

 A Rising Star in Missouri

-The young lawyer was seen as a rising star in Missouri when he arrived in his mid-30s in 1829.
+Reynolds had already served in the Illinois House of Representatives and on the Illinois Supreme before moving to Fayette.
+The young lawyer established himself as a formidable legal mind when he arrived in Missouri in his mid-30s in 1829.
 He set up a legal practice in newly developed town of Fayette near the town square where the Howard County courthouse would eventually be built.

 Reynolds even worked as the editor of the newspaper, the Boonslick Democrat.
-That success led to being elected to the Missouri legislature in 1832, then rising to be speaker of the house.
+That success led to being elected to the Missouri legislature in 1832.
+He then rose quickly to be speaker of the house.
 He only stayed in that role for a few years before Governor Lilburn Boggs named him to be a circuit judge, all by his 41st birthday.

 Reynolds Becomes Governor